Marijuana Testing: An Employers Guide

 Testing

-Recently Amazon, the second largest private employer in the country, announced that it would no longer be testing employees for marijuana for those in positions that are not regulated by the U.S. Department of Transportation.
+Previously, Amazon, the second largest private employer in the country, announced that it would no longer be testing employees for marijuana for those in positions that the U.S. Department of Transportation does not regulate.
 The company said it would treat marijuana use the same as alcohol use.

 According to Quest Diagnostics, employers’ general workforce testing between 2015-2020 showed a decrease in THC inclusion panel ordering for non-recreational/medical by 3.4%.
-THC inclusion panels in medical marijuana regulated states declined 4.2% and THC inclusion panels for recreational states declined 8.5%.
-Recent data also shows that from March to December 2021, the percentage of tests conducted where THC was removed from the panel almost doubled!
-In March 2021, 6.31% of the testing volume were tests without THC, whereas in December 2021, it was 11.01%.
-With large standing companies committing to reforming their drug testing policies, this may be a sign of trends to come.
+THC inclusion panels in medical marijuana-regulated states declined 4.2%, and THC inclusion panels for recreational states fell by 8.5%.
+Data also shows that from March to December 2021, the percentage of tests conducted where THC was removed from the panel almost doubled!
+In March 2021, 6.31% of the testing volume was tested without THC; in December 2021, it was 11.01%.
+With large-standing companies committing to reforming their drug testing policies, this may be a sign of future trends.

 As part of the pre-employment process, drug screening can currently continue without testing for marijuana.
 Some common urine test panels are: